Talysh Khanate: Historiography

+General map of the Talysh Khanate.
+Compiled by Lieutenant Colonel Enegolm of the General Staff in 1825.

 Because of the paucity of primary sources, the study of the Talysh Khanate faces serious obstacles.
 The primary sources for the study of the Khanate are roughly divided into three groups: chronicles, documentary material, and travel accounts.
 Many facts related to the history of the Khanate are scattered throughout various chronicles produced by local and Qajar historians.

 The first Persian chronicle about the Talysh Khanate is Javāher Nāmeh-ye Lankarān (1869) (i.e., The Jewel Book of Lankaran), written by Saeid-Ali ibn Kazem Beg Borādigāhi (1800–1872).
 There are two copies of The Jewel Book of Lankaran, and both are retained at the Institute of Manuscripts of Azerbaijan.
 The second Persian chronicle is Akhbār Nāmeh (1882) (i.e., The Chronicle), written by Mirza Ahmad ibn Mirza Khodāverdi, whose father served as the vizier for the second and the third Khans of Talysh.

 Another primary source that may be added to the chronicle-type sources is the Russian survey entitled The History of the Talysh Khanate (1885) written by Teymur Bayramalibeyov (1863–1937).

 A nonspecific but relevant chronicle which written in Persian is Gulistan-i Iram (1845) (i.e., The Heavenly Rose-Garden) from Abbas-Qoli Aqa Bakikhanov (1794–1847).
 Although not dealing directly with the Talysh Khanate, it contains useful information on the region up to the year in which it was completed.

 The major body of correspondence of the Khans of Talysh is preserved in Russian archives and has been published in various collections of documents.
 The most important of these collections is the Acts collected by the Caucasian Archaeographic Commission (1866–1886).

 Travelogues and reports by merchants, agents, and informers, are another type of primary source that is potentially useful for the study of the Talysh Khanate.
 Among this type of source, one may mention accounts written by two Poles in Russian service: Jan Potocki (1761–1815), and Aleksander Chodźko (1804–1891).
-Another account relating to Talysh, is a report made by Camille Alphonse Trézel (1780–1860), a French officer who served under Claude-Matthieu Gardane (1766–1818), Napoleon's envoy to the Persian court.
+Another account relating to Talysh is a report made by Camille Alphonse Trézel (1780–1860), a French officer who served under Claude-Matthieu Gardane (1766–1818), Napoleon's envoy to the Persian court.